nordyjay/fin_research_agent/README.md

 ## Key Features Explained

 ### 1. Multimodal Document Processing
-The system doesn't just extract text - it understands documents have three types of content:
 - **Text**: The narrative sections explaining analysis
 - **Tables**: Financial data, projections, and comparisons
 - **Images**: Charts and graphs (currently broken - these are extracted but not searchable)

-### 2. Intelligent Deduplication
+### 2. Strategic Deduplication
 When searching, the same information often appears multiple times (executive summary, detailed analysis, conclusion).
-The system intelligently filters to show diverse perspectives rather than repetitive content.
+The system filters to show diverse perspectives rather than repetitive content.

 ### 3. Source Attribution
 Every piece of information in an answer can be clicked to see the original source.
 This is critical for financial analysis where verification matters.
-Users see not just "Goldman says $950" but can click through to see the exact context.
+Users see not just "Goldman says $950" but can click through to see the exact context as well as original source for validation.

 ### 4. Automatic Metadata Extraction
 Drop in a PDF named "20240115 - Goldman Sachs - NVDA - Initiating Coverage.pdf" and the system automatically understands: